ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    spack-stack
       The `spack-stack <https://github.com/JCSDA/spack-stack>`_ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a :term:`Spack`-based method for building the software stack required for numerical weather prediction (NWP) tools such as the :ufs:`Unified Forecast System (UFS) <>` and the :jedi:`Joint Effort for Data assimilation Integration (JEDI) <>` framework. *spack-stack* uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
 The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.

+   UFO
+      The :term:`JEDI` Unified Forward Operator (:jedi:`UFO <inside/jedi-components/ufo/index.html>`) is used to compare model forecasts and observations in data assimilation applications.

    UFS
       The Unified Forecast System (UFS) is a community-based, coupled, comprehensive Earth modeling system consisting of several applications (apps).
 These apps span regional to global domains and sub-hourly to seasonal time scales.
 The UFS is designed to support the :term:`Weather Enterprise` and to be the source system for NOAA's operational numerical weather prediction applications.
 For more information, visit the :ufs:`UFS Portal <>`.

    Umbrella repository
       A repository that houses external code, or “externals,” from additional repositories.

+   warmstart
+   warm start
+      A warmstart forecast uses "saved fields from a recent forecast of the same model" (often provided via RESTART files) to populate certain variables (https://www.oc.nps.edu/nom/modeling/initial.html).
+This is in contrast to a :term:`coldstart`.

    Weather Enterprise
       Individuals and organizations from public, private, and academic sectors that contribute to the research, development, and production of weather forecast products; primary consumers of these weather forecast products.

+   Weather Model
+   WM
+      A prognostic model that can be used for short- and medium-range research and operational forecasts.
+It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
+The SRW App uses the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model/wiki>`_.